The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.5

 More concerning, BMW has finished stone-dead last of all ranking manufacturers in the 2017, 2018 and 2019 versions of the JD Power UK Vehicle Dependability Study.
 On the brighter side, our owner reviews paint a far rosier picture of BMW ownership, with very few problems reported, and like all BMWs, the 3 Series comes with a three-year, unlimited mileage warranty that includes BMW Emergency Service.

 The new car has all the airbags and active safety equipment you would expect at this price level as standard, including a system that detects other vehicles, cyclists and pedestrians and applies the brakes automatically if necessary.
 It can also warn the driver if they are straying out of their lane, and help them steer back into it if needs be.
 The car can also warn the driver about changes in speed limits and automatically reset the standard speed limiter to suit.
-BMW’s stability control system is one of the best in the business, preventing skids and loss of traction in a quick and fuss-free manner.
+You do need to pay extra for the full, semi-autonomous ‘Professional’ driver aids package though, this including active cruise control, lane keeping assistance, cross traffic alerts and more besides.

 BMW uses the familiar SE, Sport and M Sport line-up for the 3 Series, though each is offered with tempting packages that group together various extras for a reasonable price.
 The 3 Series SE includes alloy wheels, LED exterior lighting, three-zone climate control, cool ambient lighting inside, a snazzy ‘light carpet’ outside to light the way to the car in the dark, heated front seats, parking sensors front and rear, a reversing camera and touchscreen infotainment with sat-nav, Bluetooth and lots more.